LumiSpy/lumispy/doc/user_guide/signal_axis.rst

 it is converted into a :external:class:`hyperspy.api.signals.BaseSignal` object before the transformation.

-See :ref:`fitting_variance` for more general information on data variance in the context of model fitting and the HyperSpy documentation on ` :external+hyperspy:ref:`setting the noise properties <signal.noise_properties>`.
+See the section on :ref:`fitting_variance` for more general information on data variance in the context of model fitting and the HyperSpy documentation on ` :external+hyperspy:ref:`setting the noise properties <signal.noise_properties>`.